 In the early days of the Internet, you built a website for your company and assumed most visitors would come through your front door, the home page.
 If they used a search engine like Google to find you, your home page was the link shown in search results.

 Today, search engines are a lot more sophisticated.
-And so are the searchers themselves.
-They’re more precise in the keywords they use to search.
+And so are the searchers.
+They’re more specific in the keywords they use to search.
+And they expect results that are more precisely matched to their query.

 With millions of websites in nearly every niche vying for attention, how do you ensure prospective customers will find their way to your website?
 One proven strategy is to create landing pages.